duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 Teachers introduce ethics and explain why it is significant.

-Teachers explaint the origin of the term ethics:
+Teachers explain the origin of the term ethics:
 The term ethics comes from the word "ethos", which is Greek for "way of living".